taof211/eJPT-Lab-Writeups/Cheatsheets/eJPT-Field-Manual.md

     - Orient: Reverse shell needed (outbound usually allowed).
     - Decide: Use bundled php-reverse-shell.php.
     - Act:
-      1. Copy and edit LHOST & LPORT in the file.
+      1. Copy this file.
-      2. Upload.
+      2. Edit the file: set ip and port variables to your Kali IP (LHOST) and listening port (LPORT).
+      3. Upload the modified file.
-      3. Start listener: `nc -lvnp <LPORT>` or Metasploit multi/handler.
+      4. Start listener on Kali: `nc -lvnp <LPORT>` or use the Metasploit `/multi/handler` module.
-      4. Browse to the uploaded file to trigger.
+      5. Browse to the uploaded PHP file to trigger the shell.

 - ASPX command shell
   - Path: `/usr/share/webshells/aspx/cmdasp.aspx`